-4. Inform the global amount and the value per share of dividends distributed based on profit from previous years a.
-The gross amount of dividends and interest on equity, segregated, per share of each type and class b.
-The form and term of payment of dividends and interest on equity c.
-Eventual restatement and interest on dividends and interest on equity d.
-Date of declaration of payment of dividends and interest on equity considered for identification of shareholders who will be entitled to receive them b.
-Inform the date of the respective payments
+4. Inform the global amount and the value per share of dividends distributed based on profit from previous years b.
+The form and term of payment of dividends and interest on equity d.
+Date of declaration of payment of dividends and interest on equity considered for identification of shareholders who will be entitled to receive them